Pendulum tease secret set at Reading Festival 2022

 As some attendees have noted on Twitter, a cryptic poster displaying Pendulum’s band logo has been spotted at R&L’s southern edition.
 It features a UK phone number (+44 7888 863751) that, when called, plays a pre-recorded message regarding a mystery show.

-“Reading Festival prepare to hold your colour.”
+It adds: “Reading Festival prepare to hold your colour.”
 A similar message is also sent to the caller as a text.

 The teaser makes no mention of Leeds Festival, suggesting that Pendulum will be making a one-off appearance at the event.
 Check out an image of the posters below, per The RandL Mill.